bucketss/cof-mappack/README.md

-Custom maps made by players from the Circle of Friends community.
+Custom maps made by the Circle of Friends community.